sandrocarollo/next-preprocesshisto/README.md

 ## Pipeline summary

 * **Input:** Read folder with medical images in svs format.
-* **Processing:** The fist module utilize RGB thresholding and Canny edge detection to isolate the tissue and then to extract patches for further analysis.
-Furthermore, it performs a check, discarding patches that are almost completely white, i.e. that have a minimal region of tissue, therefore negligible.
+* **Processing:** The first module utilize RGB thresholding and Canny edge detection to isolate the tissue and then to extract patches for further analysis.
+Furthermore, it performs a check, discarding patches that are almost completely white, i.e., that have a minimal region of tissue, therefore negligible.
 The second module deals with the normalization of the extracted patches.
 It is carried out through the Macenko method.
 * **Output:** Tissue-relevant patches are saved in folder `patches`.
 Optionally, the pipeline saves the patches not interested by the tissue, as well as the image reconstruction, in folders `discard` and `reconstruction`, respectively.
 On the other hand, normalized patches are saved in the folder `normalized_patches`.

 ## Quick Start

 1. Install [`Nextflow`](https://www.nextflow.io/docs/latest/getstarted.html#installation) (`>=22.10.1`)

-2. Download the pipeline and cloning the repository
+2. Download the pipeline and clone the repository

    ```bash
    git clone git@github.com:sandrocarollo/next-preprocesshisto.git